 Upon receiving a written appeal, the Committee will invite eligible students to appear before the Committee, as necessary.
-Students may successfully appeal a dismissal only once, and exceptions to dismissal will be granted only rarely.
+Exceptions to dismissal will be granted only rarely.
 If readmitted, the student will be placed on probationary status with special requirements.
-If the student does not meet all the requirements of such continued enrollment, the student will be dismissed from the College with no recourse.
+If the student does not meet all the requirements of such continued enrollment, the student will be dismissed from the College.